AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Clients have programmatic access to OCS resources through OCS APIs.
 There are two primary client types:

 * **Client credential clients** – The most common type of OCS client, used for server-to-server communication without the presence or intervention of a user.
 Examples include PI Adapters or the Edge Data Store sending data to OCS.
 This type of client is issued a client ID and secret.
 After authentication, the client is granted an access token with a defined lifetime.
-The tokens may either be short-lived access tokens or longer-lived refresh tokens that allow the client to request new access tokens.

 * **Authorization code clients** – Used by web-based, mobile, and desktop applications, this client type requires user interaction.
 Users authenticate with an identity provider.
 Authorization code clients support silent refresh, which allows the user to automatically receive a new access token, providing for uninterrupted access to the application.